mohithgupta/Auto-YT_VLC-player/README.md

 ## What it Does ??

-### Plays YouTube videos in your VLC with just one Keystroke (actually 2 keystrokes 😅)
+### Plays YouTube videos in your VLC with just few clicks

 ### **Coded in Python**